 "Tryouts for the Human Race" takes it a step further: it's from the point of view of the sperm.

-Gratuitous Sax alone has "(When I Kiss You) I Hear Charlie Parker Playing", "Frankly, Scarlett, I Don't Give a Damn", "I Thought I Told You to Wait in the Car", "Hear No Evil, See No Evil, Speak No Evil"
+Gratuitous Sax and Senseless Violins, along with the album's title, has "(When I Kiss You) I Hear Charlie Parker Playing", "Frankly, Scarlett, I Don't Give a Damn", "I Thought I Told You to Wait in the Car", "Hear No Evil, See No Evil, Speak No Evil"

-Lyrical Dissonance: Practically a Trope Codifier.
-For example, "Here in Heaven" is a rocking, dramatic song about a failed suicide pact, and every other song on Big Beat is a charged Protopunk Rock song about something depressing, cynical, or just outright irreverent.
+Lyrical Dissonance: Every other song.
+For example, "Here in Heaven" is a rocking, dramatic song about a failed suicide pact, and every other song on Big Beat is a charged Protopunk Rock song about something depressing, cynical, or irreverent.

 Introducing Sparks is just a bust shot of Russell or Ron, depending on which side you're looking at, against a blue background with the album title.
 Said bust shots are combined in this page's image above.